HELP AND HOPE CENTERS

 An important side benefit to locating the Centers within the community in collaboration with the local church: the growth of the church itself.
 As one pastor in Cucuta, Colombia put it: “The Help and Hope Center is the very best program for the small community church to facilitate growth.”

-HELP AND HOPE CENTER LOCATIONS AND STAFF:
+HELP AND HOPE CENTER LOCATIONS AND STAFF

 Mara – (Zulia, Venezuela)

-Pastor: Antonio Palmar
+Pastor: Pastor Palmar

 La Lechuga – (Zulia, Venezuela)